|

 Gas chromatography | Analysis, Separation, Identification | Britannica

 Gas chromatography, in analytical chemistry, technique for separating chemical substances in which the sample is carried by a moving gas stream through a tube packed with a finely divided solid that may be coated with a film of a liquid.
-Because of its simplicity, sensitivity, and effectiveness in

 |